 One of the top Tripadvisor recommendations for what to do in Zadar is the Museum of Illusion.
-And if you are traveling with children, this place will impress them.
+And if you are travelling with children, this place will impress them.
 The extraordinary museum’s advertisement says: “The Museum of Illusion in Zadar brings you a space suitable both for social and entertaining tours into the world of illusions which has delighted all generations.”
-Exhibits include the Vortex tunnel, optical Illusions, hologram, anti-gravity, infinity and rotated room.
+Exhibits include the Vortex tunnel, optical Illusions, hologram, anti-gravity, infinity and rotating room.
 Full of new experiences, this is one of Zadar tourism focal points, where fun with friends and family is a guarantee.

-One of my favorite things to do in Zadar is a visit to the tiny town of Nin and the Salt museum.
+One of my favourite things to do in Zadar is a visit to the tiny town of Nin and the Salt Museum.
 This tour includes a walk along the salt pools where you get to know all about salt crystallization and manual harvesting.
 At Nin, the salt is not produced by a machine, or harvested by a man.
 The salt here is natural and ecological, produced by the sun, sea and wind.

 Fancy a nightcap with a history?

 Zadar has a vivid nightlife, with plenty of outdoor and venue concerts held all year round.
 But all of your wine lovers have to be here at the end of March for the 4th Zadar Wine Festival.
-On Friday, the 27th and Saturday 28th March 2020 the best winemakers, caterers, hoteliers and episcuriens will gather in Zadar Arsenal - a unique heritage monument built in the 16th century, enjoying the best of what Croatian wine regions have to offer.
+On Friday, the 27th and Saturday 28th March 2020 the best winemakers, caterers, hoteliers and epicureans will gather in Zadar Arsenal - a unique heritage monument built in the 16th century, enjoying the best of what Croatian wine regions have to offer.
 The city of Zadar, together with its hinterland and islands, formed a significant market for the presentation of the best Croatian and world wines.
 Therefore, Zadar Wine Festival is the perfect opportunity to present wines and enjoy them all the while making interesting new acquaintances.

 Photo: Best known Zadar liqueur - Maraschino

 And for those of you that, just like me, want to breathe in the salty Mediterranean area and enjoy quiet, fuss-free evening, you have to try Maraschino.
 Prepared according to the traditional recipe that is over five centuries old.
 This unique liqueur, recognizable by its distinctive sweet taste and aromatic scent, is made by distilling macerated ripe fruits and the Dalmatian Marasca cherry leaf.
-Maraschino, a holder of the Croatian Creation label, is best served well chilled with an added cherry and good company - preferably in Almayer’s Corte Vino & More orangerie.
+Maraschino, a holder of the Croatian Creation label, is best served well chilled with an added cherry and good company - preferably in Almayer’s Corte Vino & More orangery.

 In the late 19th century, Zadar harbour often hosted English ships that transported large quantities of Maraschino liqueur to the queen Victoria’s court, and in 1887 king George V personally visited the production plants.
 World celebrities such as Honore de Balzac, Napoleon, Hitchcock, Baudelaire, Casanova and others, enjoyed its specific and particular aroma.
-It is reported that a large quantity of cases with Zadar Maraschino were found inside unlucky Titanic.
+It is reported that a large number of cases with Zadar Maraschino were found inside unlucky Titanic.